-• The percentage variance for the median hourly rate of pay is 9.11%.
+- The percentage variance for the median hourly rate of pay is 9.11%.
 This calculation is based on the average hourly rate at the mid-point for each gender group.
-When looking at the variance some consideration will need to be given to the variety of roles within the organisation.
+When looking at the variance some consideration will need to be given to the variety of roles within the organisation. - The difference in the average hourly rate decreased in 2020 and have remained relatively static since.
+There has been an increase in the difference in average hourly rate from 2021-2022 of £0.54.